About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Curtis earned his BA degree with High Honors from Eastern Illinois University and his JD degree from USC Gould, where he served as Vice Chair of the Hale Moot Court Honors Program.
+Curtis earned his BA degree with high honors from Eastern Illinois University, and his JD degree from USC Gould School of Law, where he served as vice chair of the Hale Moot Court Honors Program.
 In 2011, he established the James B. Curtis Endowed Scholarship at USC Law.
-His 2016 gift named the Hale Moot Court Honors Board office at USC Law.
+His 2016 gift named the Hale Moot Court Honors Board office at the USC Gould School of Law.

 FACULTY IN THE NEWS

 Wayne Sandholtz, a faculty member part of both USC Gould and USC Dornsife, wrote an op-ed discussing how Trump is “a few steps from becoming a new kind of autocrat –an elected one.”
 He analyzes how Trump’s strategies and actions mirror those of other elected autocrats, naming Viktor Orban, Vladimir Putin, and Rodrigo Duterte as examples.